rakshan09/ecom_web/readme.md

 cd ../admin
 npm install

-run with command (npm run dev for frontend and admin & npm run server for backend) and open on your given ports
+run with command ('npm run dev' for frontend, admin & 'npm run server' for backend) and open on your given ports

 #👤 Author
 Rakshan Kalekar